FighterJock

 Until now, we don't know how the de icing should worked, is there no patent for it?

 The anti icing invention is patented (over several patents) and is deliberately presented in a defensive way to make the solution they’re using difficult to establish.
 This is quite a commonly used practice to balance protection and confidentiality.
-I have a thought on what their anti icing approach but absolutely no validation.Until now, we don't know how the de icing should worked, is there no patent for it?
+I have a thought on what their anti icing approach is but have absolutely no validation.Until now, we don't know how the de icing should worked, is there no patent for it?

 I would also like to know, how to seal the turbines, so that no mixing of air/H2/lO2/He would happen as well as no leakage of Helium.